promptfile/promptfile/CONTRIBUTING.md

 We welcome all types of contributions including bug reports, feature requests, documentation fixes, code improvements, example Promptfile files and even entire features.

-No contribution is too small...it takes a village.
-Contributing to the community could mean reacting to people's messages in Discord, offering help to the project and to the community.

 ## Contributing Documentation Fixes/Suggestions

 If you want to make an adjustment to documentation with a quick fix, feel free to clone the repository and make some changes in a working branch and then commit those changes.
 Once you have finished all your changes, create a pull request.

 Once the pull request is made, a Promptfile main contributor will review the PR and work with you on getting the PR merged.
 Quick documentation changes should be merged pretty quickly.
-Feel free to message in the [Discord](https://discord.com/channels/1078745198575763526/1111788924499660830) #contribute channel.

 ## Contributing Bug Reports/Feature Requests